alondmnt/parallel-comp/README.md

 * collected: after result has been successfully handled by a downstream job and its output data is no longer needed (and intermediate data has usually been deleted).

+NOTE, that additional job states may be arbitrarily defined by the user (simply by updating the metadata accordingly during the run, see example/job.py).

 get\_queue can limit the the display of jobs to selected states, using the following syntax:

         pbsmgr.get_queue(Display={'complete', 'collected'})